 If you or someone you love is battling mesothelioma, sharing your story can be an incredibly powerful way to raise awareness this upcoming week.

 You can tell your story to help others understand the risks of asbestos and provide hope.
 These stories can also allow others facing similar battles to feel less alone.
-If you decide to post on social media, be sure to use the ADAO’s official tag for the week: #2024GAAW.
+If you post on social media, be sure to use the ADAO’s official tag for the week: #2025GAAW.

-Whether you share on social media or simply talk with those in your community, this can be a great way to show your support and get involved this week.
+Sharing on social media or talking with those in your community are great ways to show your support and get involved this week.

 3. Tell Congress to Pass a Complete Asbestos Ban

-During Global Asbestos Awareness Week, you can help the ADAO work toward a complete ban on asbestos by writing your congressional representatives and asking them to pass the Alan Reinstein Ban Asbestos Now (ARBAN) Act.
+During Global Asbestos Awareness Week, you can help the ADAO work toward a complete ban on asbestos by encouraging congressional representatives to pass the Alan Reinstein Ban Asbestos Now (ARBAN) Act.

-This bill was written by Linda Reinstein, ADAO co-founder and president, in honor of her husband Alan, who passed from mesothelioma.
-The ban, if passed, would go further than the EPA’s chrysotile asbestos regulation by halting all imports and uses of all six fibers of asbestos immediately.
+If passed, the ARBAN Act would go further than the EPA’s chrysotile asbestos regulation by halting all imports and uses of all six fibers of asbestos immediately.

 4. Explore Mesothelioma Compensation & Benefits